Hunt celebrates new Limitless Research wheels with Arenberg Strava KOM - Cycling Weekly

 Hunt worked with Dark Sky Media to film its time in the Arenberg Forest, which will release on Hunt’s YouTube channel on Friday April 12, two days before the Paris-Roubaix race itself.
 In the meantime, here’s the trailer.

-The aim was to find out not only if they’d be able to withstand the battering of the 2.5km stretch, but more importantly if they’d be the fastest wheels ever to complete them.
-Canyon dhb’s Alex Paton took 10 seconds off the 1.4-mile segment averaging 29.7mph on the new wheels.
+The aim was to find out not only if the wheels would be able to withstand the battering of the 2.5km stretch, but more importantly if they’d be the fastest ever to complete it.
+Canyon dhb’s Alex Paton subsequently took 10 seconds off the 1.4-mile segment averaging 29.7mph on the new wheels.

 Although the 48 Limitless Aero Disc has a profile optimised for a 28c Schwalbe Pro One tubeless tyre, Hunt says it found in its most recent round of testing that the new wheel was on a par with the top competitors even with a narrower 25c Schwalbe Pro One.